-For a more comprehensive set of guidelines regarding elimination of construction moisture, please refer to BS8201-2011, section 12.4.6.
+For a more comprehensive set of guidelines regarding elimination of construction moisture, please refer to BS8201- 2011, section 12.4.6.

-include recording of all measurements taken including; the date, relative humidity, ambient temperature, type of meter, along with a plan of test locations.
+It is imperative all sub floors are tested for moisture prior to bringing the flooring into the property.
+This should include recording of all measurements taken including; the date, relative humidity, ambient temperature, type of meter, along with a plan of test locations.